Introduction

 • flight control file(s).

-All three of them are important even if a quick inspection of the generated objects is most of the time sufficient.
-The log file dumps the all important parameters of the calculated mission.
-Most important the calculated mission speed and picture rate based on an estimation of the mission time.
+All three outputs are important, although a quick inspection of the generated objects is often sufficient during initial planning.
+The log file stores important mission parameters, including calculated mission speed and picture rate based on an estimation of the mission time.

 require(mapview)